GRDI-GenARCC/tutorials-and-workshops/Introduction_to_Linux/Intro_Linux_1.md

     - [Command Line Crash Course](https://www.youtube.com/watch?v=yz7nYlnXLfE) is a 35-minute video with the basics of the command line.
     - [The Linux Commands Handbook](https://www.freecodecamp.org/news/the-linux-commands-handbook/) has a long list of useful commands with useful details about them.
   - Excellent and in-depth Linux Tutorial - [Ryan's Tutorials](https://ryanstutorials.net/linuxtutorial/)
-  - For those of you with access to the AAFC network, the [BRSN resource page](https://collab.agr.gc.ca/co/BRS-SRB/SitePages/Resource%20Overview.aspx#title-1175) is repository with links and information for many other resources

 <br>